cdli-gh/annodoc/index.md

 	4	/	_	_	5	punct
 	5	{d}nin-ĝír-su-ra	nin.ĝír.su.k=ra	Ningirsu=DAT	0	DAT

+The epithet rule does not apply to year names, as these are propositional:

+	# Jagersma, Chap.
+5 (45)
+	# ‘from the year “Urbilum was destroyed” to the year “Huhunure was destroyed”’
+	# (ITT 3:4913 6-7; L; 21)
+	1	mu	mu	year	0	ABL
+	2	ur-bí-lumki	ur.bí.lum=Ø	Urbilum=ABS	2	ABS
+	3	ba-hulu-ta	ba-hulu-Ø=ta	MM-destroy-3N.S/DO=ABL	1	ccomp
+	4	/	_	_	1	punct
+	5	mu	mu.	year	1	TERM
+	6	hu-nu-reki	hu.nu.re=Ø	Huhunure=ABS	7	ABS
+	7	ba-hulu-šè	Ø-ba-hulu-Ø=še	VP-MM-destroy-3N.S/DO=TERM	5	ccomp

+TO BE CONFIRMED: Are months treated like epithets?

+	# Jagersma, Chap.
+5 (44)
+	# ‘in the month of Sikiba’
+	# (Nik 1:229 1:4; L; 24)
+	1	iti	iti.d	month	2	nmod	check treatment of month names 2	siki-ba-a	siki.ba='a	wool.distribution=LOC	0	LOC

-In the mapping to UD interpretation, case-marked adnominal dependents of nominal heads are mapped to nmod.
+In the subsequent mapping to UD, case-marked adnominal dependents of nominal heads are mapped to `nmod`.
 Most prominently, this includes genitives.

 ### Quantifiers: det